 What are the symptoms?

 It is common for babies to spit up (have reflux) after they eat.
 Babies with severe gastroesophageal reflux may cry, act fussy, or have trouble eating.
 They may not sleep well or grow as expected.

 An older child or teen may have the same symptoms as an adult.
-He or she may cough a lot and have a burning feeling in the chest and throat (heartburn).
-He or she may have a sour or bitter taste in the mouth.
+They may cough a lot and have a burning feeling in the chest and throat (heartburn).
+They may have a sour or bitter taste in the mouth.